 An Evening Prayer of Trust in God

-4 1 Answer me when I call, O God of my righteousness; Thou hast set me at large [when I was] in distress: Have mercy upon me, and hear my prayer.
-2 O ye sons of men, how long shall my glory be turned into dishonor?
-[How long] will ye love vanity, and seek after falsehood?
-[Selah]] 3 But know that Jehovah hath set apart for himself him that is godly: Jehovah will hear when I call unto him.
-4 Stand in awe, and sin not: Commune with your own heart upon your bed, and be still.
-[Selah] 5 Offer the sacrifices of righteousness, And put your trust in Jehovah.
+4 1 Hear me when I call, O God of my righteousness: thou hast enlarged me when I was in distress; have mercy upon me, and hear my prayer.
+2 O ye sons of men, how long will ye turn my glory into shame? how long will ye love vanity, and seek after leasing?
+Selah.
+3 But know that the Lord hath set apart him that is godly for himself: the Lord will hear when I call unto him.
+4 Stand in awe, and sin not: commune with your own heart upon your bed, and be still.
+Selah.
+5 Offer the sacrifices of righteousness, and put your trust in the Lord.

-6 Many there are that say, Who will show us [any] good?
-Jehovah, lift thou up the light of thy countenance upon us.
-7 Thou hast put gladness in my heart, More than [they have] when their grain and their new wine are increased.
-8 In peace will I both lay me down and sleep; For thou, Jehovah, alone makest me dwell in safety.
+6 There be many that say, Who will shew us any good?
+Lord, lift thou up the light of thy countenance upon us.
+7 Thou hast put gladness in my heart, more than in the time that their corn and their wine increased.
+8 I will both lay me down in peace, and sleep: for thou, Lord, only makest me dwell in safety.

 A Prayer for Protection

-5 1 Give ear to my words, O Jehovah, Consider my meditation.
-2 Hearken unto the voice of my cry, my King, and my God; For unto thee do I pray.
-3 O Jehovah, in the morning shalt thou hear my voice; In the morning will I order [my prayer] unto thee, and will keep watch.
-4 For thou art not a God that hath pleasure in wickedness: Evil shall not sojourn with thee.
-5 The arrogant shall not stand in thy sight: Thou hatest all workers of iniquity.
-6 Thou wilt destroy them that speak lies: Jehovah abhorreth the blood-thirsty and deceitful man.
+5 1 Give ear to my words, O Lord, consider my meditation.
+2 Hearken unto the voice of my cry, my King, and my God: for unto thee will I pray.
+3 My voice shalt thou hear in the morning, O Lord; in the morning will I direct my prayer unto thee, and will look up.
+4 For thou art not a God that hath pleasure in wickedness: neither shall evil dwell with thee.
+5 The foolish shall not stand in thy sight: thou hatest all workers of iniquity.
+6 Thou shalt destroy them that speak leasing: the Lord will abhor the bloody and deceitful man.

-7 But as for me, in the abundance of thy lovingkindness will I come into thy house: In thy fear will I worship toward thy holy temple.
-8 Lead me, O Jehovah, in thy righteousness because of mine enemies; Make thy way straight before my face.
-9 For there is no faithfulness in their mouth; Their inward part is very wickedness; Their throat is an open sepulchre; They flatter with their tongue.
-10 Hold them guilty, O God; Let them fall by their own counsels; Thrust them out in the multitude of their transgressions; For they have rebelled against thee.
-11 But let all those that take refuge in thee rejoice, Let them ever shout for joy, because thou defendest them: Let them also that love thy name be joyful in thee.
-12 For thou wilt bless the righteous; O Jehovah, thou wilt compass him with favor as with a shield.
+7 But as for me, I will come into thy house in the multitude of thy mercy: and in thy fear will I worship toward thy holy temple.
+8 Lead me, O Lord, in thy righteousness because of mine enemies; make thy way straight before my face.
+9 For there is no faithfulness in their mouth; their inward part is very wickedness; their throat is an open sepulchre; they flatter with their tongue.
+10 Destroy thou them, O God; let them fall by their own counsels; cast them out in the multitude of their transgressions; for they have rebelled against thee.
+11 But let all those that put their trust in thee rejoice: let them ever shout for joy, because thou defendest them: let them also that love thy name be joyful in thee.
+12 For thou, Lord, wilt bless the righteous; with favour wilt thou compass him as with a shield.

 A Prayer for Mercy in Time of Trouble

-6 1 O Jehovah, rebuke me not in thine anger, Neither chasten me in thy hot displeasure.
-2 Have mercy upon me, O Jehovah; for I am withered away: O Jehovah, heal me; for my bones are troubled.
-3 My soul also is sore troubled: And thou, O Jehovah, how long?
-4 Return, O Jehovah, deliver my soul: Save me for thy lovingkindness' sake.
-5 For in death there is no remembrance of thee: In Sheol who shall give thee thanks?
-6 I am weary with my groaning; Every night make I my bed to swim; I water my couch with my tears.
-7 Mine eye wasteth away because of grief; It waxeth old because of all mine adversaries.
+6 1 O Lord, rebuke me not in thine anger, neither chasten me in thy hot displeasure.
+2 Have mercy upon me, O Lord; for I am weak: O Lord, heal me; for my bones are vexed.
+3 My soul is also sore vexed: but thou, O Lord, how long?
+4 Return, O Lord, deliver my soul: oh save me for thy mercies' sake.
+5 For in death there is no remembrance of thee: in the grave who shall give thee thanks?
+6 I am weary with my groaning; all the night make I my bed to swim; I water my couch with my tears.
+7 Mine eye is consumed because of grief; it waxeth old because of all mine enemies.

-8 Depart from me, all ye workers of iniquity; For Jehovah hath heard the voice of my weeping.
-9 Jehovah hath heard my supplication; Jehovah will receive my prayer.
-10 All mine enemies shall be put to shame and sore troubled: They shall turn back, they shall be put to shame suddenly.
+8 Depart from me, all ye workers of iniquity; for the Lord hath heard the voice of my weeping.
+9 The Lord hath heard my supplication; the Lord will receive my prayer.
+10 Let all mine enemies be ashamed and sore vexed: let them return and be ashamed suddenly.

 Paul at Athens

-16 Now while Paul waited for them at Athens, his spirit was provoked within him as he beheld the city full of idols.
-17 So he reasoned in the synagogue with Jews and the devout persons, and in the marketplace every day with them that met him.
-18 And certain also of the Epicurean and Stoic philosophers encountered him.
-And some said, What would this babbler say? others, He seemeth to be a setter forth of strange gods: because he preached Jesus and the resurrection.
-19 And they took hold of him, and brought him unto the Areopagus, saying, May we know what this new teaching is, which is spoken by thee?
+16 Now while Paul waited for them at Athens, his spirit was stirred in him, when he saw the city wholly given to idolatry.
+17 Therefore disputed he in the synagogue with the Jews, and with the devout persons, and in the market daily with them that met with him.
+18 Then certain philosophers of the Epicureans, and of the Stoicks, encountered him.
+And some said, What will this babbler say? other some, He seemeth to be a setter forth of strange gods: because he preached unto them Jesus, and the resurrection.
+19 And they took him, and brought him unto Areopagus, saying, May we know what this new doctrine, whereof thou speakest, is?
 20 For thou bringest certain strange things to our ears: we would know therefore what these things mean.
-21 (Now all the Athenians and the strangers sojourning there spent their time in nothing else, but either to tell or to hear some new thing.)
+21 (For all the Athenians and strangers which were there spent their time in nothing else, but either to tell, or to hear some new thing.)

-22 And Paul stood in the midst of the Areopagus, and said, Ye men of Athens, in all things, I perceive that ye are very religious.
-23 For as I passed along, and observed the objects of your worship, I found also an altar with this inscription, TO AN UNKNOWN GOD.
-What therefore ye worship in ignorance, this I set forth unto you.
-24 The God that made the world and all things therein, he, being Lord of heaven and earth, dwelleth not in temples made with hands; 25 neither is he served by men's hands, as though he needed anything, seeing he himself giveth to all life, and breath, and all things; 26 and he made of one every nation of men to dwell on all the face of the earth, having determined [their] appointed seasons, and the bounds of their habitation; 27 that they should seek God, if haply they might feel after him and find him, though he is not far from each one of us: 28 for in him we live, and move, and have our being; as certain even of your own poets have said, For we are also his offspring.
-29 Being then the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and device of man.
-30 The times of ignorance therefore God overlooked; but now he commandeth men that they should all everywhere repent: 31 inasmuch as he hath appointed a day in which he will judge the world in righteousness by the man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead.
+22 Then Paul stood in the midst of Mars' hill, and said, Ye men of Athens, I perceive that in all things ye are too superstitious.
+23 For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
+Whom therefore ye ignorantly worship, him declare I unto you.
+24 God that made the world and all things therein, seeing that he is Lord of heaven and earth, dwelleth not in temples made with hands; 25 Neither is worshipped with men's hands, as though he needed any thing, seeing he giveth to all life, and breath, and all things; 26 And hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation; 27 That they should seek the Lord, if haply they might feel after him, and find him, though he be not far from every one of us: 28 For in him we live, and move, and have our being; as certain also of your own poets have said, For we are also his offspring.
+29 Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and man's device.
+30 And the times of this ignorance God winked at; but now commandeth all men every where to repent: 31 Because he hath appointed a day, in the which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead.

-32 Now when they heard of the resurrection of the dead, some mocked; but others said, We will hear thee concerning this yet again.
-33 Thus Paul went out from among them.
-34 But certain men clave unto him, and believed: among whom also was Dionysius the Areopagite, and a woman named Damaris, and others with them.
+32 And when they heard of the resurrection of the dead, some mocked: and others said, We will hear thee again of this matter.
+33 So Paul departed from among them.
+34 Howbeit certain men clave unto him, and believed: among the which was Dionysius the Areopagite, and a woman named Damaris, and others with them.